asaulters/ASaulters/README.md

 ### Hi there 👋

+- :zap: I enjoy fitnes, programming, books, and motorcycles
+- 🌱 I’m addicted to learning and growing every day
+- :earth_africa: I am currently a jr. Front-End developer continuing to grow as a programmer.

 <!--
 **asaulters/ASaulters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.